shankar55/Tindog/README.md

 # Tindog

-Tindog project is a static webpage template designed.
+Tindog project is a static webpage template.

 ## 🛠 Skills